lexicHQ/docs/platform-flag.md

 https://github.com/Recime/flickr-sample-bot

-While we share common logic, inside `main.facebook.ts`, we have the following code:
+While we share common logic, inside `main.facebook.js`, we have the following code:

 ```